wenjiezhang-z/wenjiezhang-z.github.io/_pages/about.md

 <strong><font color="#4169E1">Preprints</font></strong>

-This work introduced a novel framework designed to enhance the reliability and self-correction capability of pseudo-labels.
+We introduce FAM, a framework that enhances the reliability and self-correction capability of pseudo-labels.
 FAM tackles confirmation bias by incorporating multiple strategies, with distinct inner and outer learning loops designed for progressive optimization.
 Extensive experiments on the ACDC and PROMISE12 datasets demonstrate that FAM achieves state-of-the-art performance.

 <div style="display: flex; align-items: center; margin-bottom: 1em;">
 <details class="abstract-details" style="margin-right: 10pt;">